 - 1 teaspoon nutmeg

 - 1/2 cup coconut sugar

 - 1 cup chopped walnuts (plus more for decorating)

 - 2 packed cups grated carrots (about 2-3 medium carrots)

 - 8 ounces vegan butter softened (I use Earth Balance)

 - 1 teaspoon pure vanilla extract

-- Make flax eggs by combining ground flax and water.
-Stir well and place in fridge to set.
-They should be a thick egg-like consistency when ready.
+- Make flax eggs: Combine ground flax and water.
+Stir well and place in the fridge to set.
+It will be a gelatinous consistency when ready.

-- In a medium mixing bowl, combine flour, baking powder, baking soda, cinnamon, nutmeg, and salt.
+- Sift flour into medium mixing bowl.
+Add baking powder, baking soda, cinnamon, nutmeg, and salt.
+Whisk together.

-- Add flour mixture to wet ingredients and stir until well combined.
+- Add the dry mixture to the wet mixture and stir until well combined.

-- Use the remaining frosting to frost the top of the second cake.
+- Use the remaining frosting to frost the top and sides of the cake.

 - Decorate with chopped walnuts (optional).

 Please note this post may contain affiliate links which does not impact the cost to you, but gives me a small commission.
 Thank you for your support!